szepeviktor/jackpine/README.md

 🐥 Tweeting about Jackpine and mentioning it to your friends and colleagues

-🧙‍♂️ Answering questions in GitHub issues the support channel on our Gitter (coming soon)
+🧙‍♂️ Answering questions in GitHub issues the support channel on our [Gitter](https://gitter.im/jackpine-wp/)

 ---